campa-consortium/lattice-standard/source/coordinates.md

 and construction of the branch coordinate system starts at this coordinate system.
 See [xxx](#s:fiducial) for more details.
-Note that `Girder` elements ([xxx](#s:girder)) also only have a single coordinate frame but they are put in a lord branch and do not appear in a tracking branch.
+Note that `Girder` elements ([xxx](#s:girder)) also only have a single coordinate frame but they are not included in any branch.

 Most element types have a "straight" geometry as shown in {numref}`f:ele.coord.frame`A. That is, the reference curve through the element is a straight line